 Apple Dave's Distillery

-A trip to Apple Dave's Orchard and Distillery means you can combine an apple-picking outing with sampling local beers, seasonal cocktails, and wines and ciders from area makers.
+A good place to keep in mind for the fall: A trip to Apple Dave's Orchard and Distillery means you can combine an apple-picking outing with sampling local beers, seasonal cocktails, and wines and ciders from area makers.
 (A flight of cider is pictured above.)
 Apple Dave's has a dozen apple varieties on 112 acres, plus flower and herb gardens, scenic views and walking trails, live music on weekends and a country store selling apple cider and doughnuts, produce, pies, mums and gifts.
-Masks must be worn if social distancing not possible.
 Apple Dave's is one hour from the George Washington Bridge and 20 minutes from Woodbury Commons.

 82 Four Corners Rd.